 Situated on Hyde Park Corner in London, just moments from Buckingham Palace, the Lanesborough Hotel is one of the Oetker Collection of Masterpiece Hotels.
-The Greek Regency style five-star hotel has undergone a complete refurbishment, with interior designs by the late Albert Pinto of Paris.
+The Greek Regency style five-star hotel has undergone a complete refurbishment, with interior designs by Albert Pinto.
 The hotel re-opened in late 2015.

 Daedalian Glass Studios was commissioned to develop a series of bespoke and striking glass installations for the hotel’s Belgravia private dining room and Celeste restaurant.
 The original hotel interiors were seen as quite dark and so the brief focused on making the interiors lighter – with glass and mirror playing an important part.

 This project had two stages as Daedalian collaborated on the renovation project at different points.
 They are:

 A series of beveled clustered pelmets and glass pilasters and capitals.
 All the glass components were opaque surface coverings, antique silvered by hand.
 The pelmet clusters and capitals were also brilliant cut.
 The glass used for the floor to ceiling pilasters was a unique reeded design, the grooves being CNC cut then hand polished, exclusive to this project.